UrielCh/voicemaker/README.md

 ### Voicemaker

-To make voicemaker TTS works, define an `VOICEMAKER_IN_TOKEN` env variable

-send an E-Mail to support@voicemaker.in asking for a developper token.
+To make voicemaker TTS works, define an `VOICEMAKER_IN_TOKEN` env variable, to get this token, send an E-Mail to `support@voicemaker.in` asking for a developper token.

-then put it onto your `VOICEMAKER_IN_TOKEN` valiable.
+Then put it onto your `VOICEMAKER_IN_TOKEN` valiable.

-powershell
+Powershell
 ```powershell
 $Env:VOICEMAKER_IN_TOKEN = "12345678-abcd-1234-1234-1234567890ab"
 ```